mdlerch/mdlerch.com/content/linux/offlineimap_gmail_mutt.md

 and used the built in imap.
 However, I've realized that neither of these are as good as using offlineimap and mutt together, which I am back to using.
 It is totally worth the 20 minutes or so to get offlineimap and mutt set up.
 This post will show my offlineimap and mutt configurations.
-I will be assuming you've already installed offlineimap and mutt.
+I will assume you've already installed offlineimap and mutt.

 ### Offlineimap ###